In this section

 practical ideas to help maintain weight during and after therapy.

-Members of the Royal Children's Hospital Education Institute are assigned to the Children's Cancer Centre.
+Members of the Education Institute are assigned to the Children's Cancer Centre.
 The education officers are available to provide a continuation of school work for any child able to benefit from it during their hospital stay.
 Once

 children leave hospital, the Ministry of Education Visiting Teacher Service can be involved if children are unable to return to school immediately, or have difficulty in catching up on work they have missed.
 The time of return to school will vary from one patient to

-The RCH Mental Health Service is available to the Children's Cancer Centre to provide assessment and treatment to children and their families.
-Emotional issues that may arise for children and family members may include
+The Mental Health is available to the Children's Cancer Centre to provide assessment and treatment to children and their families.
+Emotional issues that may arise for children and family members may include:

-A part time music therapist provides group and individual sessions to the ward.
+The team of professionally trained Music Therapists support infants, children and adolescents using targeted therapy sessions to assist with aspects of their hospital experience.
+A music therapist provides group and individual sessions to the ward.
 The group music therapy session is held once per week to which all children and families are welcome.
 Individual sessions are available on a referral basis.
 Music therapy offers a

 unique avenue to express feelings that cannot be conveyed in words, provides an opportunity to vent both positive and negative energies, can aid relaxation and pain control, can emphasise healthy body parts, and provide opportunities to make choices and